- 1 Why is doing market research important for your coaching business?

-Conducting market research for your coaching or holistic business helps you connect with your clients and know what they need when they need it, so you can develop services to meet those needs.
+Knowing how to do market research for your coaching business helps you connect with your ideal clients and understand what they need, so you can develop services to meet those needs.

-The first step in serving your clients is understanding what they need.
+The first step in serving your ideal clients is understanding what they need.

-In order to understand what they need, you need to know them: their pains, their desired solutions, what they want to achieve by working with you.
+In order to understand what they need, you need to know them: their pains, their desired solutions, and what they want to achieve by working with someone like you.

-- Understand how to market this offer to your prospective clients.
+- Decide how to market your offerings to your prospective clients.

-You hear them describe their needs and desired solutions in their own words, so you can develop an offer that fits and marketing copy that speaks to them.
+You hear them describe their needs and desired solutions in their own words, which helps you create an offering that meets their needs and messaging that speaks to those needs.

 When to conduct market research for your coaching business